LGprodigy/JS-Framework/README.md

 `grunt`

-Check the result on `dist/` folder.
+Check the results in `dist/` folder.